 - Always submit injury reports if requested by NAV or desired by the employee.

 - Immediately notify the Norwegian Labour Inspection Authority in the event of serious injury or death.
+The Labour Inspection Authority has defined a number of criteria for the term "serious injury".

 - Notify NAV of occupational injury or illness if their employer fails to do so.